 I can personally recommend the Hotel Elegante.
 We stayed there for 3 nights, got the meal plan (since the pandemic had all the Colorado restaurants closed) and enjoyed our stay.

-Visit Pikes Peak
+Visit and drive up Pikes Peak Mountain!

 Make your plans now to visit Colorado Springs and witness the magnificent Pikes Peak for yourself.
 Even if you do not drive Pikes Peak yourself, be sure you take the new cog railway to the submit or take a guided tour.
 You do NOT want to miss out on the gorgeous views!